korenscript/Immortal/README.md

 ![](https://github.com/MalwareStudio/Immortal/blob/main/images/deadly_recovery_1.1.14.png)

 ## Fun facts
 It took me 1 month to finish this project.

-The reason why it took me so long to finish it was because of lack of knowledge about errors and their solutions.
+The code is hardcoded because I was working on some payloads separately outside of the script.
+If you are wondering why, it is because when the code grew more and more it got much more confusing.